Asurion – 2026

 Component Development

-To build the tables, I introduced table patterns that could scale with the program.
+To track inventory, I introduced table patterns that could scale with the program.

 Success + Impact